cybex-gmbh/transmorpher/README.md

 Image derivatives will be deleted, for video derivatives we dispatch a new transcoding job for the current version.

 The derivatives revision is available on the route `/api/v*/cacheInvalidationRevision`.

+## Recovery

+To restore operation of the server, restore the following:

+- database
+- the `originals` disk
+- `.env` file*
+- the `image derivatives` disk*
+- the `video derivatives` disk*

+> Marked with * are optional, but recommended.

+If the `.env` file is lost follow the setup instructions above, including creating a new signing keypair.

+If video derivatives are lost, use the [purge command](#purging-derivatives) to restore them.

+Lost image derivatives will automatically be re-generated on demand.

 ## Development